MartinMuska/meditation-wall/README.md

 For a complete experience, set the full screen mode (F11 in Google Chrome)

 ## License
-This project is open and download for anyone to use.
+This project is licensed under the MIT License.